andresima0/ESP32_SENAI/ESP32_Firmware/README.md

 Contributions are welcome!
 Feel free to open issues and send pull requests for improvements, bug fixes, or new firmwares.

-### License:

-This repository is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the firmwares, provided you maintain author attribution and include the license.

 #
 ## Portuguese Version: